neodigm/JavaScript_Practice/README.md

-Musings in the expressive language that is [JavaScript](https://thescottkrause.com/tags/javascript/)
+Musings in the expressive language that is [JavaScript](https://www.thescottkrause.com/tags/javascript/) Tricknology

 console.log( "What is this!?" );